 Our team is made up of Endocrinologists, Certified Diabetes Educators, Nurses and Registered Dietitians.
-Services are conveniently provided in both Salisbury, Maryland and Seaford, Delaware.
+Services are conveniently provided in both Salisbury, Md. and Seaford, Del.

 Both group and individual educational sessions are offered for those looking to improve their overall health and taking control of their chronic conditions.

 To find a Diabetes or Endocrinology specialist near you, visit our Find a Doctor page.

 TidalHealth Peninsula Regional Offerings

 Our diabetes self-management services meet the criteria and are recognized by the American Diabetes Association.
 We regularly offer a four week class series, available in evening or day sessions, that provides information on healthy eating, diabetes medications, feelings and food, physical activity, foot care, blood glucose monitoring, and other self-management skills.

 Support groups meet monthly for people with diabetes.
 We also have a support group for kids and teens with diabetes.

 Individual instruction for injections and CGM training for Dexcom and Freestyle Libre are offered.

 We offer a Basal Bolus Class, teaching carbohydrate counting, diabetes survival skills, and basic nutrition.
 We also offer individual diabetes self-management education for pediatric patients with diabetes.
 We work closely with a certified registered nurse practitioner who specializes in Pediatric Endocrinology.